Creative Visa Sponsorship Jobs in Ohio

 Which companies in Ohio sponsor visas for creative roles?

 Large Ohio-based employers with established HR and legal infrastructure are the most consistent sponsors.
-Companies like Procter and Gamble in Cincinnati, Progressive Insurance in Cleveland, and Nationwide in Columbus have sponsored H-1B workers in design, UX, and communications roles.
+Companies like Procter and Gamble in Cincinnati, Progressive Insurance in Cleveland, and Nationwide in Columbus have sponsored H-1B visa workers in design, UX, and communications roles.
 Regional advertising agencies, healthcare systems, and mid-size tech firms also sponsor, though less frequently than enterprise employers.

 Which visa types are most common for creative jobs in Ohio?